 I'm getting chills just typing this!

 I'm excited about who I will meet and what I will do next year at this time because I have big dreams!
 Am I scared?
 Yes, but that means I'm ALIVE.
-Between you and I, I'm terrified of laying on my death bed filled with regrets.
+Between you and me, I'm terrified of laying on my death bed filled with regrets.

 Failure, experimentation, challenging myself - those things aren't scary compared to regret.